Natnael-Getachew-Yirga/ecommerce_eshop/README.md

 Fully responsive Modern Full Stack Ecommerce application with Payments functionality.
 With Modern design, animations, the ability to add and edit products on the go using a CMS.

-Uses Stripe to manage payments, products, shipping rates, and the entire checkout process.
+Uses Stripe to manage payments, products, shipping rates, and the entire checkout process.<br>
+<a href='https://ecommerce-eshop.vercel.app/' target='_blank'>Demo</a>

 ![Capture2](https://user-images.githubusercontent.com/80768014/201521025-e91dc1b2-bd40-496d-9080-cb678c8c1452.PNG)